GitauHarrison/notes/localhost_testing.md

         os.environ.get('WERKZEUG_RUN_MAIN') is not 'true'
 ```

 Now, when you run `flask run` command, you will notice that our tunnel is set up, and we can access our `ngrok` URL.
-We can alsoaccess the localhost URL.
+We can also access the localhost URL.

 ![Create Tunnel on StartUp](images/create_tunnel_on_startup.png)